PyRectangle/GreyRectangle/README.md

 # GreyRectangle
 ## About
-GreyRectangle is a jump and run game.
+GreyRectangle is a jump and run game. <br>
+This Project is discontinued!